ibm-cloud-docs/BlockStorage/data-portability.md

 3. Consider the data availability and downtime requirements of your services
    - Identify any specific requirements around data availability and outage windows.
    - Consider the strategies that you can incorporate to help make sure that data stays consistent and accessible across your workloads during the migration process.
    - Think about how long the migration can take.
 If you have a large data estate, you must develop a detailed migration plan that defines the timeline for migration execution.
-You must evaluate the size of the data sets to be transferred and consider expected data transfer speeds between the source and target environments.
+You must evaluate the size of the datasets to be transferred and consider expected data transfer speeds between the source and target environments.

 4. Select the right tool.
 When you consider specific tools for data migration, it’s important to pick the right solution for the job.
    - Block storage – Select a block volume migration tool that maintains the native block format.
 Make sure that the data is transferred as raw blocks or chunks, maintaining the original file system structure and volume layout upon ingest into the target storage system.
 The specific tools that you choose depend on your unique migration requirements.
 Some important considerations to keep in mind during the evaluation process include the capacities that the provider has for data integrity, data monitoring, and data security during the migration process.
 In addition, it is important to evaluate any requirements that are dictated by the target storage vendor you are migrating data to.
 It is recommended that you review the target storage environment documentation to understand if they recommend processes or tools to simplify the migration.